-Hoek and Brown (1980a) and Brady and Brown (1985) have published equations which can be used to calculate the capacity of mechanically anchored rockbolts, shotcrete or concrete linings, or steel sets for a circular tunnel.
-No useful purpose would be served by reproducing these equations here, but they have been used to estimate the values plotted in Figure 8 (from Hoek, 1998).
+Hoek and Brown (1980a) and Brady and Brown (1985) have published equations which can be used to calculate the capacity of mechanically anchored rockbolts, shotcrete or concrete linings or steel sets for a circular tunnel.
+No useful purpose would be served by reproducing these equations here but they have been used to estimate the values plotted in Figure 8 (from Hoek, 1998).

-Figure 8 shows maximum support pressures and maximum elastic displacements, p{sm} and u{sm} , for different support systems installed in circular tunnels of different diameters.
+Figure 8 gives maximum support pressures (p{sm}) and maximum elastic displacements (u{sm}) for different support systems installed in circular tunnels of different diameters.
 Note that, in all cases, the support is assumed to act over the entire surface of the tunnel walls.
-In other words, the shotcrete and concrete linings are closed rings, the steel sets are complete circles and the mechanically anchored rockbolts are installed in a regular pattern that completely surrounds the tunnel.
+In other words, the shotcrete and concrete linings are closed rings, the steel sets are complete circles, and the mechanically anchored rockbolts are installed in a regular pattern that completely surrounds the tunnel.